Mobile Computing Suite

 The Computing Suite is now mobile to give all pupils at St Chad’s access to excellent Computing facilities in their own classrooms.
 We have class set of netbooks which are all networked and managed centrally on the school server.
 Each pupil has their own log in name and password which allows them to save and access their own work easily and quickly.

 We have a class set of iPads, plus additional equipment for groups.
-The children love it when the iPad trolley comes out!

 Using the Internet